ev3dev-lang-java/openjdk-ev3/README.md

 ```
 Please change the `$BUILD_DIRECTORY` to a valid path.

-5. Select the OpenJDK version you want to cross-compile (select only one):
+5. Select the OpenJDK version and VM you want to cross-compile (select only one for each variable):
 ```
-export JDKVER=9      # OpenJDK 9 with ARM32 JIT
+export JDKVER=9      # OpenJDK 9
-export JDKVER=9zero  # OpenJDK 9 with Zero interpreter
+export JDKVER=10     # OpenJDK 10
-export JDKVER=10     # OpenJDK 10 with ARM32 JIT
+export JDKVM=zero    # Use Zero interpreter
-export JDKVER=10zero # OpenJDK 10 with Zero interpreter
+export JDKVM=client  # Use ARM32 JIT
 ```
 6. Before we can start the build process, Boot JDK must be downloaded:
 ```